-Walking is the easiest choice when the weather is agreeable, but don’t let a little rain or light snow keep you indoors.
+Although walking is easiest when the weather is agreeable, don’t let a little rain or light snow keep you indoors!

 Here are some tips to get the most out of it:

-- Wear supportive shoes.
 Thin-soled, untied or loose-fitting shoes may result in a twisted ankle or sore arches – not the benefit you are looking for!
-Wear footwear that is appropriate for the weather – your walk will not be enjoyable with cold or wet feet.
+Wear comfortable footwear that is appropriate for the weather – your walk will not be enjoyable with cold or wet feet.

 Getting into the activity habit is easiest if you choose a specific time each day.
-If you are a morning person, that might be before you go to work or after the kids are off to school.
+If you are a morning person, that might be before you start work or the kids need your help getting ready for school.

 Not a morning person?
 A walk on your lunch break will work up an appetite and help your digestion.

-Look at your walk as an enjoyable break in your day – a time when there are no chores to do or deadlines to meet.
-Breathe deeply.
-Look up at the sky, the trees and the rooftops.
-Smile.
-Life gets better when you fit in a walk.
+Consider your walk as an enjoyable break in your day, a time when there are no chores to do or deadlines to meet.
+Breathe deeply and enjoy your surroundings.